bobabots253/bobadocs/docs/construction/tools/fasteners.md

 [For a quick look at a variety of fasteners!](https://www.boltdepot.com/fastener-information/Printable-Tools/Type-Chart.pdf)

 ### Screws
 Little stripping of screws is acceptable.
-Scrap any type of stripped screws, nuts, or bolts.
+Remember to scrap any type of stripped screws, nuts, or bolts.

 ### Bolts
 Bolts are not used often here in robotics.
 You can read more about them here.